 Finally, upload the file.
 The SDK will translate the API response and update the File object with the new file ID.

-Note: This behavior differs from other objects.
+Note this is different behavior from other objects

 '''

 file.upload(sources=Source('Test'))

-print(file.fid
+print file.fid

+1

 '''

-Parse and Import Indicators from a File
+Parse and Import the Indicators from a File

-At times, files contain indicator values you may want to parse and add to your Threat Library.
-The SDK allows for this use case and only requires that a File be created and uploaded first before being parsed.
+Sometimes files contain indicator values we may want to parse and add to our Threat Library.
+The SDK allows for this use case and only requires that a File be created and uploaded first before being able to be parsed.

 In this example, let's assume that a text file was uploaded and has a file ID of 2.
-To parse all the indicators, save them as Active and with the source Test Source The method below uses the default Generic Text parser.
+We want to parse all the indicators, save them as Active and with the source Test Source.
+The below method use the default Generic Text parser.

-'''

 file = File(tq)

 file.fid = 2

 file.parse_and_import('Test Source', status='Active')

-'''